morlandi/django-encrypted-json-fields/README.md

 ## Generating an Encryption Key

-There is a Django management command `generate_encryption_key` provided with the `encrypted_model_fields` library.
+There is a Django management command `generate_encryption_key` provided with the `encrypted_json_fields` library.
 Use this command to generate a new encryption key to set as `settings.FIELD_ENCRYPTION_KEY`:

     ./manage.py generate_encryption_key